 In 1998, Eric earned a Paralegal Certificate and worked as a paralegal and bonded notary public for three years.
 In 2004 he purchased his first building in Murfreesboro, Arkansas, remodeled it himself and opened his own home based computer store where he built and serviced computers and did website design.
 He adopted his dog Tippy II who greeted his customers.
 In 2005, he learned and practiced natural health techniques.
 Eric sold his building in 2008 and tried unfruitful (timing vs. time in) investments.
 In March, 2009, he took a vacation around Florida to swim with manatees, dolphins and sharks and barely escaped a rip current.
 He developed a lot overlooking Carter Lake in Colorado by laboriously self-installing underground power, a cistern and an RV, but soon sold it all.

 Eric's mother passed in June, 2009 and his father in April, 2011 as his last ancestor.
-Their estate was severely neglected by nefarious siblings, crooked lawyers and a lazy judge for five years.
+Their estate was severely neglected by others in charge of it.
 In 2013, Eric found the world record sized Western sand dollar.
 Since mid 2015, he has been living and traveling in a large van he upfitted into a small motorhome on his own.
-In July, 2019, Eric's service dog of 15 years was put to rest.
+In July, 2019, Eric's service dog of 15 years was put to rest, but always serves as a "ghost service dog".
+In December, 2019, Eric launched a campaign to run for the President of the United States with the Democratic Party, but since the media refused to cover him, he plans to try again for 2024 or 2028.

 Eric's priorities are: Health, freedom, wisdom, contributions, fun and social.
 His mission is to achieve environmental advocacy.
 He's most looking forward to what we will learn after the Webb telescope is launched around 2021.